Senem Pirler

 Biography

-Pirler (she/her) is an intermedia-sound artist whose interdisciplinary work crosses over into sound engineering, sound art, video art, dance, performance, and installation.
-Born in Turkey, she studied classical piano at Hacettepe State Conservatory and sound engineering & design at Istanbul Technical University (MIAM).
-She developed her artistry working as a composer and recording engineer before moving to the U.S. in 2010 to study Music Technology on a Fulbright Fellowship.
+Pirler (she/her) is an artist, sonic improviser, and educator.
+Pirler’s interdisciplinary work crosses over into sound engineering, sound art, performance, video art, movement, and installation.
+Born in Turkey, Pirler studied classical piano at Hacettepe State Conservatory and sound engineering and design at Istanbul Technical University/MIAM.
 Pirler earned her M.M. in Music Technology the Stephen F. Temmer Tonmeister Honors Track from NYU Steinhardt, and her Ph.D. in Electronic Arts from Rensselaer Polytechnic Institute.
-Her dissertation’s title was Disruption, Dis/orientation, and Intra-action: Recipes for Creating a Queer Utopia in Audiovisual Space.
-Pirler’s recent work has been exhibited at EMPAC, Roulette, Baryshnikov Arts Center, Montalvo Arts Center, Mount Tremper Arts, and Collar Works, NY.
-Her work has been recognized by grants, residencies, and awards including most recently PACT Zollverein residency, Signal Culture residency and The Malcolm S. Morse Graduate Research Enhancement Award to honor the work of Pauline Oliveros and Deep Listening in 2018.
-Pirler joined the Bennington faculty in Fall 2018.
+Pirler has exhibited and performed work at institutions, venues, and festivals internationally, such as the Experimental Media and Performing Arts Center/EMPAC (NY), Roulette Intermedium (NY), The Kitchen (NYC), Carnegie Hall (NYC), Southbank Centre (London), Akademie der Künste (Berlin), Los Angeles Philharmonic (LA), Baryshnikov Arts Center (NY), Montalvo Arts Center (CA), Mount Tremper Arts (NY), and Collar Works (NY).
+Her work has been recognized by various institutions through residencies, such as the Institute for Electronic Arts, PACT Zollverein, and Signal Culture residency.
+Pirler has been awarded a NYSCA/NYFA Artist Fellowship in the category of Music/Sound in 2022 and the Malcolm Morse Award to honor the work of Pauline Oliveros and Deep Listening in 2018.
+Dr. Pirler joined the Bennington College faculty in the Fall of 2018.

 Courses